ringcentral/engage-voice-api-docs/docs/redshift-db.md

 ### CALLS
 By far the largest table with the most information.
 It is also the largest table in terms of data stored and number of columns, which as of this documentation is 165.
 This creates a challenge at times when querying because you must be very specific about the information that you want to return or the performance of your query will suffer.

 This Calls table contains a unique record per call.
 In most scenarios this will mean one record per uii.
-A uii is a unique 30 character call identifier with the first 14 digits representing the time that the call initiated on the Engage Voice platform.
+A uii is a unique 30 character call identifier with the first 14 digits representing the time that the call initiated on the RingCX platform.
 An example uii might look like this.

 UII - 202001010011550131070000000400